Near--extremal gravitational collapse in 4+1 dimensions: Schwarzschild--de--Sitter space: Characteristic gluing

 where $r=r(u, v)$ is implicitly given by the relation \be \exp\Big((v-u)\sqrt{1-\frac{2}{3}\Lambda m}\Big)= \Big(\frac{r-r_s}{r+r_s}\Big)^{r_s} \Big(\frac{r_c +r}{r_c-r}\Big)^{r_c}, \ee and black--hole and cosmological horizons $r_s, r_c$ are given by (\ref{rsrc}).
 There are three limiting cases \begin{itemize} \item Schwarzschild \be e^{v-u}=e^{2r}\Big(\frac{r-\sqrt{m}}{r+\sqrt{m}}\Big)^{\sqrt{m}} \quad \mbox{if}\;\; \Lambda=0. \ee \item De-Sitter \be r=\sqrt{\frac{6}{\Lambda}}\tanh{\Big(\frac{v-u}{2}\sqrt{\frac{\Lambda}{6}}\Big)}\quad\mbox{if}\;\; m=0. \ee \item Extreme Schwarzschild--de--Sitter, $r_c=r_s=\sqrt{3/\Lambda}$.

 Note that $e^{2F}\leq 0$ as there is no static region in the extreme SdS case (and see \cite{podolsky} for the discussion of the Penrose diagram of extreme SdS in 3+1 dimensions.) \end{itemize} In fact (\ref{sdssol}) gives rise to the whole {\it sphere data} at a sphere $S_0$ at $(u=0, v\in [v_1, 0]\cup[1, v_2])$ which consists of $r, F, B$ and their $(u, v)$ derivatives up to order $k$ ($k+1$ for $r(u, v)$) at $S_0$.
 The sphere data is lapse normalised at a cone $u=0$ if $F$ and all its derivatives vanish at this cone.
+In what follows we shall only use the gauge independent part of this sphere data, which consists of the signs of derivatives of $r$ with respect to $u$ and $v$.
 On the Schwarzschild-de Sitter black hole horizon $r(u=0, v)=r_s$ we get $r_v=0$ because $r$ does not change with $v$.
 On the other hand $r_u$ measures the deviation in the direction transverse to the horizon, so is non--zero, and negative as the incoming null rays are converging.